cirosantilli/linux-cheat/find.md

 ##prune

-do not search into directories that match what comes before prune.
+Do not search into directories that match what comes before prune.

-this is more efficient than using path to cut out directories.
+This is more efficient than using path to cut out directories.

-do not the -o 'or' operator after each prune.
+Do not forget the `-o` operator after each prune.

-    find . -path '*/.*' -prune -o -type f -iname '*.txt'

-finds files that end in '.txt' does not go into directories whose -path '*/.*' is true (hidden dirs) INCLUDES hidden directories and hidden files themselfves which are not inside hidden directories!!! check next example for the correct method to avoid hiden files

-    find . '*/.*' -prune -o ! -name '.*'

-finds all files that are neither hidden themselves, nor are a child of a hidden parent. =)
+Find all files that are neither hidden themselves, nor children of a hidden parent:

-    find . '*/.*' -prune -o ! -name '.*'
+    find . -path '*/.*' -prune -o ! -name '.' -print

-prunes with multiple criteria

 ##depth

-entries of the directory are acted upon before the directory
+Entries of the directory are acted upon before the directory.

-the default is first the directory
+The default is first the directory.

-useful if you want to rename both the containing directory and the files inside it, in which case you must first rename the files and later the directory
+Useful if you want to rename both the containing directory and the files inside it, in which case you must first rename the files and later the directory.

-this nullifies `prune`
+This nullifies `prune`.

 ##xdev